bashmish/web-components-inspector/README.md

 1. npm install && npm start
 1. drag&drop "/src/publisher" to Chrome extensions

+Note: development environment would not work on HTTPS sites because inspector code is loaded from HTTP localhost.
+Build production dist if necessary.

 ## Usage

 1. open app with web components in Chrome